EdgeCaseBerg/sn/ch1.md

 vinegar and an italian-looking assortment of meats and greens.
 His corn colored hair was shaggy and hung down just past his chin.
 Mouth slowly chewing away at the large bite he had just taken from his sandwich.
-Remy stood, waiting for him to finish his mouthful.
+Remy stood, impatiently waiting for him to finish his mouthful.

+"Cause", he sniffed, "last time you were late"

+"I won't be this time, I've got a good story written already and the boss promised me the usual plus a little extra".
+Remy pushed off from the door's frame and spun away.
+Walking down the hallway as Clark muttered something incoherent, but likely offensive.

+Navigating the narrow path through bundles of newspapers, books, and shelves, Remy fumbled with the key to his room in the dark.
+A moment of scratching later and he slipped into his room.